bellodavid/alx-SE-solution/challenge/0x03. vi/tasks.md

-Warning: Don't copy and paste codes on your terminal, you could be pernalized for that
+Warning: Don't copy and paste codes on your terminal, you could be pernalized for that.

 ## Task 0: Create your answer directory